 - motions for a new trial

-Below our Denver criminal defense attorneys answer frequently-asked-questions about how aliens facing prosecution in Colorado can stay in the U.S. Click on a topic to go to that section.
+Below, our Denver criminal defense attorneys answer frequently asked questions about how aliens facing prosecution in Colorado can stay in the U.S. Click on a topic to go to that section.

-- 1. Which immigrants in Colorado can get deported?
+- 1. When can I be deported?

 - 2. What are deportable offenses in Colorado?